InteractionDesignFoundation/handbook/guides/onboarding/README.md

 In a few weeks, you’ll have a chance to look back at your progress within the IxDF.
-The whole development team will be very excited to get your general feedback (apart from your continuous talks with your mentor) and learn your progress.
+The whole development team will be very excited to get your general feedback (apart from your continuous talks with your mentor) and learn about your progress.
 What you can share:

 -   Coding: What have you finished and deployed to production that is now used by hundreds of thousands of people?
 -   Learning: What is your progress on consuming our library?
 How did they change you?